-Review The Joint Commission resource found in topic materials, which provides some guidelines for creating spiritual assessment tools for evaluating the spiritual needs of patients.
+Review The Joint Commission resource which provides some guidelines for creating spiritual assessment tools for evaluating the spiritual needs of patients.
 Using this resource and any other guidelines/examples that you can find, create your own tool for assessing the spiritual needs of patients.

-Your spiritual needs assessment survey must include a minimum of five questions that can be answered during the interview.
+Create a survey to assess the subject’s spiritual need during the interview.
+The spiritual needs assessment survey needs a minimum of five questions that can be answered during the interview.
 During the interview, document the interviewee’s responses.

+Submit the transcript of the interview.
 The transcript should include the questions asked and the answers provided.
-Be sure to record the responses during the interview by taking detailed notes.
-Omit specific names and other personal information through which the interviewee can be determined.
+Be sure record the responses during the interview by taking detailed notes.
+Omit specific names and other personal information from the interview.

 Part II: Analysis

-Write a 500-750 word analysis of your interview experience.
+Write a 250-500 word analysis of your interview experience.
 Be sure to exclude specific names and other personal information from the interview.
-Instead, provide demographics such as sex, age, ethnicity, and religion.
+Instead provide demographics such as sex, age, ethnicity, and religion.
 Include the following in your response:

 - What went well?